advisorydx

 A 15-minute patient encounter leaves no room for ambiguity.
 If the result does not flow seamlessly into the EMR, if the ordering process adds friction, if the turnaround time does not align with the clinical decision window, physicians will default to existing behavior.

 Companies that treat workflow integration as a post-launch optimization consistently underestimate the resistance they will encounter.
-The diagnostic that is easiest to use will win, not the one that is most analytically precise.
+The product that is easiest to use will win, not the one that is most analytically precise.

 View our Market Access Architecture framework